Announcing our latest coding bootcamp scholarship awardees

 On his team at 2U, he handles a number of repos “that can either be very React-heavy, such as a user’s profile or certificates pages, or backend heavy like our Django app that handles the demographics of a user,” he explained.

 In addition to the job, Jason is a member of our Scholarship Advisory Council, where he reviews applications and offers feedback.
-Plus, he hosts regular Zoom sessions through the Galvanize Tech Community for those interested in learning to code via a bootcamp experience.
+Plus, he hosts regular Zoom sessions for those interested in learning to code via a bootcamp experience.

 “This is my favorite way of networking,” he said.
 “If it means that I helped only one more person by making myself available to answer questions and share my experience, then it’s worth the past two years I’ve spent in the community.”